-For purposes of the statements of cash flows, the Council considers all highly liquid investments available for current use with an initial maturity of three months or less to be cash equivalents.
-However, investments of all types held in brokerage accounts have been classified as investments by the Council.
+For purposes of the statements of cash flows, UH considers all highly liquid investments available for current use with an initial maturity of three months or less to be cash equivalents.
+However, investments of all types held in brokerage accounts have been classified as investments by UH.